Aslmmon/ServiceReservationApp/README.md

 2.  **Who are the target users?**
     * The target users are individuals who need to book appointments with service providers, such as: 🎯
         * Patients booking appointments with doctors or medical specialists. 🩺
-        * Clients booking appointments with consultants, lawyers, or other professionals. 💼
-        * Customers booking appointments for personal services (e.g., salons, spas). 💇‍♀️💆‍♂️

 3.  **What value does this app provide to its users?**
     * **Convenience:** Users can book appointments anytime, anywhere, using their mobile devices. 📱
     * **Efficiency:** The app streamlines the booking process, saving users time and effort. ⏱️
     * **Clarity:** Users can easily view specialist availability and select suitable time slots. ✅
-    * **Organization:** (If implemented) Users can manage their appointments in one place, reducing the risk of missed appointments. 📅
+    * **Organization:** Users can manage their appointments in one place, reducing the risk of missed appointments. 📅

 ## Business Understanding Test